meteor/meteor/content/deployment.md

 <h3 id="rolling-updates-and-data">Rolling deployments and data versions</h3>

-It's important to understand what happens during a deployment, especially if your deployment involves changes in data format (and potentially data migrations, see the {% link_to 'collections' 'Collections Article'}).
+It's important to understand what happens during a deployment, especially if your deployment involves changes in data format (and potentially data migrations, see the [Collections Article](collections.html#migrations)).

 Depending on where your app is deployed and the number of application processes you have running, things will be different, but if you are deployed in a scaled way to Galaxy, there'll be a period where a number of containers are running the old version, and a number the new, as users are migrated smoothly across to the new version of your app.